Updated July 10th, 2019

 Currently, the S4 is the world’s fastest designated kayak.
 The 17 mph kayak speed record was achieved by Captain Larry Jarboe, of Key Largo, Florida, in his S4 outfitted with a 9.8 HP Tohatsu outboard motor.

-The 18 HP motor was an old 2-Stroke Mercury that weighs less than 100 lbs.
+- The 18 HP motor was an old 2-Stroke Mercury that weighs less than 100 lbs.
 It was outfitted with an 11″ pitch propeller.
-The S4 powered by this outboard motor did not break the 17 mph speed record achieved with a 9.8 HP Tohatsu (same manufacturer), apparently since the motor needed refurbishing.
-If this is done, and the motor is properly trimmed, we expect it to deliver a new top speed for the S4.
+The S4 powered by this outboard motor did not break the 17 mph speed record achieved with a 9.8 HP Tohatsu (same manufacturer), apparently since the motor was overheating at high RPM, and needed refurbishing.

 We recommend that inexperienced drivers avoid using high power motors with their S4.
 Instead, they should pick a motor within the 3.5 HP to 6 HP range.